-The Complete Kauai Guide
+The Complete Guide to Kaua'i: The Garden Isle

 Poipu: Kukui'ula Village: This village has shopping, art galleries and restaurants.
 It was really fun and there was live music most nights we went there!
 Try these places:

 Tortilla Republic: Cantina and Margherita Bar: They have a really fun cocktail list and everyone loved what they got!

 The Lanai Kauai.
 Another fun place, with a great atomosphere.
 They're reasonably priced compared to what you would pay for meals at a resort.

 Keoki’s Paradise- this isn’t just a restaurant, it’s an experience!
 We had a blast and the ambiance is really fun!
 It may be on the more touristy side of places we typically go, but hey it was fun and the food was delicious!
 You must try the Hula Pie for dessert, it’s their specialty!

 Kilauea Bakery/Pau Hana Pizza: Coffee, pastries, smoothies and pizza on the Northeast side of the island.
 You might had a hard time deciding because there are so many delicious options!This place is definitely popular among locals so it’s not a touristy spot…love!